google-research/google-research/mqm_viewer/README.md

         includes "errors" and "severities".
 Some bulky fields, notably "instructions" and "description" may have been stripped out from this object.
+    In MQMViewer, each metadata.evaluation object found is logged in the JavaScript debug console.

 The "metadata" column used to be an optional "note" column, and MQM Viewer continues to support that legacy format.
 Going forward, the metadata object